 Fruit ripens from late summer to fall.
 Excess fruit can be refrigerated for several months and may actually improve in quality.
 Fruits can be eaten fresh or juiced.

-When the fruit is mature, it will turn red, as in the first photo.
+When the fruit is mature, it will often develop a reddish blush, as in the first photo.
+The amount of red is variety-dependent, and sometimes climate-dependent.

 Punica granatum is native to the region ranging from the Middle-East to the Himalayas.
 It is hardy to 12°F and thrives in arid conditions.